DaveBenham/VenomModules/README.md

 A simple utility module with 5 polyphonic input/output pairs suitable for unity mixing of stacked inputs, and/or introduction of sample delays.

 ### Unity Mixing
 Nothing special here - just taking advantage of VCV Rack's built in capability to stack input cables.
-But it can be convenient if you need to distributet the unity mix to multiple destinations.
+But it can be convenient if you need to distribute the unity mix to multiple destinations.

 ### Add Sample Delays
 Each input starting with the 2nd is normalled to the output above, with a delay of 1 sample added.
 So an input at port 1 with an output at port 5 will yield 4 sample delays, plus the delay introduced by the module itself, for a total of 5.